peakflo/pfMCP/src/servers/paypal/README.md

-# PayPal GuMCP Server
+# PayPal pfMCP Server

-GuMCP server implementation for interacting with the PayPal API using OAuth authentication.
+pfMCP server implementation for interacting with the PayPal API using OAuth authentication.

 ---